Skip to Main Content

 Planning Your Visit

 Beaker & Flask Wine Co. sits at 13800 Tech City Circle, Suite 311, Alachua, FL 32615, approximately five miles north of Gainesville along the US-441 corridor.
-The venue is most accessible by car; the Tech City Circle address does not lend itself to pedestrian arrival.
-Current hours, reservation requirements, and specific programming details are leading confirmed directly with the venue before visiting, as operational formats in boutique wine settings can shift seasonally.
+The venue is most accessible by car.
+Current hours, reservation requirements, and specific programming details are best confirmed directly with the venue before visiting, as operational formats in boutique wine settings can shift seasonally.
 Given the accreditation level and the format implied by a suite-based address, booking ahead is advisable if you are visiting specifically for the wine program rather than on a casual pass.

 For reference, the WBWL accreditation places Beaker & Flask in a documented tier.
-That accreditation is granted by the World of Fine Wine, whose evaluation methodology covers thousands of wine lists globally each year.
 In the context of venues like The French Laundry in Napa, Emeril's in New Orleans, The Inn at Little Washington, 8½ Otto e Mezzo Bombana in Hong Kong, and Alain Ducasse at Louis XV in Monte Carlo, the accreditation system carries weight that extends well beyond regional competition.

 Fast Comparison